gnachman/iTerm2/api/library/python/iterm2/docs/examples/settabcolor.rst

 This script sets the tab color for the current session to a hard-coded value.
 It also turns on the use of tab color for that session.
 It does not modify the underlying profile, so only the current session is affected.

-It also shows how to parse the ITERM_SESSION_ID environment variable to set the tab color for the tab that originally ran this script, instead of the currently active tab.

 .. code-block:: python

     #!/usr/bin/env python3.7